brpandey/leetcode-notes/sys-design/hacking/building_blocks/fan_out.md

 Some of the services and components:

-* Newsfeed: contains a list of:
+* Newsfeed: contains a list of display on the user's homepage:
   * news items
   * posts
   * ads customized per user
-  and is displayed on the homepage.
-See "Design a Newsfeed and Timeline" for a detailed design.

   This newsfeed is computed before a user's login (online ranking may take too long), and copies of the newsfeed are kept in caches and read replicas so that they can be served on a user's login.